-The core MEMS angular rate sensor (gyroscope) used in the ADIS16354 operates on the principle of a resonator gyroscope.
+The core angular rate sensor (gyroscope) used in the ADIS16350 operates on the principle of a resonator gyroscope.
 Two polysilicon sensing structures each contain a dither frame, which is electrostatically driven to resonance.
-This provides the velocity element required to produce a Coriolis force during rotation.
-At two of the outer extremes of each frame, orthogonal to the dither motion, are movable fingers, which are placed between fixed fingers to form a capacitive pickoff structure that senses Coriolis motion.
+This provides the necessary velocity element to produce a Coriolis force during rotation.
+At two of the outer extremes of each frame, orthogonal to the dither motion, are movable fingers placed between fixed fingers to form a capacitive pickoff structure that senses Coriolis motion.
 The resulting signal is fed to a series of gain and demodulation stages that produce the electrical rate signal output.